SMS Compliance Made Simple: 5 Steps Marketers Should Follow

 Your clients must always provide instructions for opting-out with every message that they send.
 Failure to do so could result in unhappy subscribers filing complaints.
-Once a user opts-out of the list, you have 10 days to make sure they are removed and do not receive any future messages.
+Once a user opts-out of the list, they should be removed from your list immediately and not be sent any future messages. .

 Now It’s Time to Master SMS Marketing